 Many corporate projects are doomed to failure, not because of a flaw in the initiative or a problem in the methodology.
 They failed because they didn’t have widespread support in the organization.
 When only a few individuals and advocates lead the project can be found in only one area, support for the project will wither.
 Continue collaborating with operations and business leadership as you roll out the value stream mapping initiative.
 Include leadership in VSM and let them monitor progress.
 Invite operations to work on the value stream map and let them see how VSM creates constant value for customers.

-Value Stream Mapping and Enterprise Agility
+Value Stream Maps and Enterprise Agility

 A critical goal of value stream mapping for IT is to improve the customer experience through the delivery process.
 Successful companies are getting their customer what they want when they want it.
 These companies are responsive, delivering value faster, more accurately, and efficiently.
 If IT can provide more value by quickly responding to customer needs in the delivery process, the customer experience will improve.
-Once the customer experience improves, revenue will grow.
-Enterprise agile delivery, the basis of CI/CD (Continuous Integration/Continuous Delivery), is critical for meeting these goals.

 The Connection Between Enterprise Agility and Lifecycle Management